 Teen Court Volunteers

 To learn more about what it takes to be a Teen Court volunteer, take a look at our Volunteer Recruitment Packet.
 If you are 13 or older and interested in volunteering with Teen Court, click here for more information.
 Applicants must serve as jurors before they go through attorney training.
 Our last attorney training session was on February 7, 2015.
 Attorney training sessions are generally held every 3-4 months.

 Jeff Nieman has served as a Teen Court judge for seven years.
 After graduating from the University of North Carolina at Chapel Hill, Mr. Nieman went on to get his Juris Doctor at North Carolina Central University School of Law.
 Currently, Mr. Nieman serves as an Assistant District Attorney for District 15B (Orange and Chatham County) under Jim Woodall.
 As a native of Orange County, Mr. Nieman understands the struggles that youth in Orange County face and urges them to use Teen Court as an opportunity to evaluate their lives and correct their mistakes, before heading towards a life of crime.
-In the little free time he has, Mr. Nieman serves a Youth Group volunteer at his church, coaches a running group and is the captain of his soccer team.
+In his free time, Mr. Nieman serves a Youth Group volunteer at his church, coaches a running group and is the captain of his soccer team.

 Teen Court is excited to welcome our newest judge, Hathaway Pendergrass!
 Like Mr. Nieman, Mr. Pendergrass is an Orange County native who completed his undergraduate degree the University of North Carolina at Chapel Hill and obtained his Juris Doctor from North Carolina Central University School of Law.
 After graduating fifth in his class from law school, Mr. Pendergrass joined local law firm, Epting and Hackney where he practices both criminal and civil law.
 Mr. Pendergrass has a experience working with the Attorney General’s office, the District Attorneys’ offices in both Orange and Wake counties and Superior Court Judge Allen Baddour.
-Currently, Mr. Pendergrass serves on the Board of Directors for the Orange County Rape Crisis Center and is a volunteer attorney for the Carrboro Farmers’ Market and serves as the vice-president of the Orange County Bar Association.
+Currently, Mr. Pendergrass is on the Board of Directors for the Orange County Rape Crisis Center, is a volunteer attorney for the Carrboro Farmers’ Market and serves as the vice-president of the Orange County Bar Association.